aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/avoid-exponential-notation-of-large-numbers-while-importing-from-html/_index.md

 {{% alert color="primary" %}}

 Sometimes your HTML contains numbers like 1234567890123456, which are longer than 15 digits, and when you import your HTML to an Excel file, these numbers convert to exponential notation like 1.23457E+15.
-If you want your number to be imported as it is and not converted to exponential notation, then please use [**HtmlLoadOptions.keepPrecision**](https://reference.aspose.com/cells/javascript-cpp/htmlloadoptions/#keepPrecision--) property and set it **true** while loading your HTML.
+If you want your number to be imported as it is and not converted to exponential notation, please use [**HtmlLoadOptions.keepPrecision**](https://reference.aspose.com/cells/javascript-cpp/htmlloadoptions/#keepPrecision--) property and set it **true** while loading your HTML.

 {{% /alert %}}